Taranjain/Geospatial-Pathfinding-and-Route-Optimization/README.md

 Inside the project folder, you'll find the src folder with the Java code and other necessary files.<br>
 The dataset containing the geographical information is located outside the src folder, in the root project directory.<br>
-The TLE data is for a particular instant of time and it has many properties such as satellite name, satellite ID and information about Satellite's orbital mechanics.
+The TLE dataset is for a particular instant of time and it has many properties such as satellite name, satellite ID and information about Satellite's orbital mechanics.

 To download the data from the source : [Download dataset](https://celestrak.org/NORAD/elements/)